Donald Trump: Is This the Most Dangerous Man In America?

 How Could We Let This Happen?

-God Help Us All: This Is the Next Leader of the Free World
+God Help Us All: This Is Now the Leader of the Free World

 Remember when Trump signed the Republican National Committee's pledge, promising not to run as a third-party candidate?
 That's a contract I bet they wish they could "walk back."
 And now he's President.
 God, help us all.